 In order to better manage your finances to achieve a happy and worry-free future, it is vital to look more closely at your financial health.

 Reducing your debt should be your first priority.
-It is more significant than ever to save up for our retirement, now that a multitude of companies are phasing out pensions.
+It is more significant than ever to save up for our retirement, now that a multitude of companies is phasing out pensions.

 You may aim to earn and save close to the long term annual average growth rate of the stock market, say 10%, with stock investments, and while this can grow $10,000 into roughly $26,000 within 10 years.
 However, if you have a credit card debt worth $10,000 charged with 25% interest, expect this figure to skyrocket to more than $90,000.

-It’s acceptable to maintain low-interest rate debt, like mortgage, as you save and invest for your future retirement; however, debt with high-interest rates should be sorted out ASAP.
+It’s acceptable to maintain low-interest-rate debt, like a mortgage, as you save and invest for your future retirement; however, debt with high interest rates should be sorted out ASAP.
 Or else, your debt will most likely grow faster than what you own.